wotakumoe/wotaku/Guides/squidify.md

 - Port (If needed): `443`
 - Username: `Guest`
 - Password: `Guest`
-- Force Clear Text Password^:warning:^: Disabled / Off
+- Force Clear Text Password^1^: Disabled / Off

-> :warning: We recommend sending the Password as Token + Salt.
+> 1. We recommend sending the Password as Token + Salt.
 Not all Clients have this option though.

 !!!
 Query
 To request additional soundtracks or inquire about Squidify, join [**SquidBoard**](https://www.squid-board.org/){target="_blank"}.